binaryphile/docker-redmine/README.md

 That image contains a vanilla (no plugins) Redmine 2.3-stable (latest at time of writing).
 It also includes [unicorn] for production use, but you won't need that if you're just taking it out for a spin.
-You can easily run in development mode, but production mode requires passing in db configuration and credentials through environment variables.
+You can easily run in development mode.
+If you plan on running in production, you will need to pass in db configuration and credentials through environment variables.
 See below for usage.

 Ruby 2.0.0-p247 and all dependencies are included in the container, so running it doesn't require any bundling or software installation.